Preparing Witnesses for Deposition: Overcoming Challenges With 30(b)(6) Representatives and Fact and Expert Witnesses

 Navigating Current Restrictions on Defending Counsel, Complying With Ethical Guidance, and Strategies for Witness Preparation

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will focus on the critical importance of preparing the fact, expert and Rule 30(b)(6) witness for deposition in view of the current restrictions on what defending counsel can do at the deposition to protect the witness.
+This CLE course will focus on the critical importance of preparing the fact, expert, and Rule 30(b)(6) witness for deposition given the current restrictions on what defending counsel can do at the deposition to protect the witness.

 - Current restrictions on defending counsel at a deposition

 - Tips for preparing the fact witness to perform at his/her best

 - Special considerations for preparing Rule 30(b)(6) witnesses or corporate representatives